 A herniated disc can also be caused naturally as you age or due to repetitive motions at work.
 Genetics, weight, and occupation are factors that may impact whether someone develops this condition.

-For a free legal consultation with a herniated disc injury lawyer serving Dublin, call (614) 538-1116
+For a free legal consultation with a herniated disc injury attorney in Dublin, call (614) 538-1116

 Watch Out for These Herniated Disc Symptoms

 According to Mayo Clinic, some people who have herniated discs have no symptoms.
 However, others may have severe symptoms that affect their everyday life.
 The symptoms a person experiences depend on several factors, such as the location of the herniated disc, the size of the herniation, and whether the disc is pressing on a nerve.
 Some herniated disc symptoms people may experience include:

 - Pain, such as in the arm, shoulder, leg, thigh, calf, or buttocks

 - Numbness or tingling in an area of the body that has a compressed nerve